reb/huebot/README.md

 # huebot
 Connecting [Philips Hue](www.meethue.com) lights with the build status is no easy task.
-Hue lights are only accessible from the local networkj, a build server is usually elsewhere.
+Hue lights are only accessible from the local network, a build server is usually elsewhere.

 This solution revolves around using [Slack](slack.com) as a communication layer between the two.
 Host this Slack bot on the local network and integrate build servers into Slack.
 When set up this will turn lights red when a build fails, orange if it's unstable, and flash green for a minute when it's back to normal.